Nekroze/dab/README.md

 - Auto update of dab image
 - Setup of private lab network
 - Automatically collect logs to explore via [TICK][3] and [Logspout][4]
-- Automatically detect out of date wrapper script
+- Automatically update out of date wrapper script
-- Groups allow combining repositories, services, tools, and even groups to be orchestrated together
+- Groups allow combining repositories, and even groups to be orchestrated together
 - Shared base image, most all docker container dab uses utilize an alpine base image that is lean
 - Simple, thanks to the [subcommander][7] dispatcher most subcommands are implemented in only a few SLOC
 - Tree structured configuration that can be shared (eg. via git or tar)